 The song, “Yellow” exemplifies that positive outlook on life.
 When the song was first released, most people assumed that it was about Martin’s new bride, Gwyneth Paltrow.
 But the band has been quick to correct that story and claim, instead, that “Yellow” is about a state of mind where someone is always looking on the bright side of life.
 “Yellow” is an all-encompassing philosophy that has been the guiding force in all creative decisions the band has made throughout their career.
 I don’t know the guys personally but, from everything I have seen, they seem like good people.
 That they make good Pop music, too, is simply an added bonus.
 I look forward to seeing and listening to what comes next for Coldplay.
 Whatever it turns out to be, I am confident that it will make people smile.

-The music video for the song, Yellow by Coldplay, can be found here.
+The music video for the song, “Yellow” by Coldplay can be found here. ***The lyrics version can be found here.

 If you wish to visit Coldplay’s website, you can do so here.